 Andy's F A M

 Andy is the youngest of 7 boys and there is such a sweet bond all the brothers have.
 His parents are the nicest people you will ever meet.
 We lost his dad recently and that has been tough!
 I always loved that you could always feel the love they have for their family just by looking at them.
 They make everyone feel SO comfortable and so special.
 Andy's mom has continued that legacy.
 From growing up with 6 older brothers, Andy has the funniest stories.
 When all the brothers get together they always talk about the mischief they got into and almost always, something funny comes out that his mom didn't know about that makes us all laugh.
 We look forward to family reunions every year which are normally spent camping, playing games, sharing stories, eating the best dutch oven you've ever had and just spending time together.
 Another favorite tradition is when we go visit in the fall.
 The weather is beautiful, the air is crispy, the trees are bright red and orange and we usually go four-wheeling in the hills.

 L I F E

-It would be so easy to only write about all of the fun, happy moments because there are a million of those but we have challenges and trials just like anyone else.
-What we also have is each other and a deep rooted faith in our Heavenly Father and in His son Jesus Christ.
-We know that we are loved and known by our Father in Heaven and that Jesus Christ knows exactly what we feel and go through and that brings peace and happiness.
+It would be so easy to only write about all of the fun, happy moments because there are a lot of those but we have challenges and trials just like anyone else.
+What we also have is each other and a deep rooted faith in God and in His son Jesus Christ.
+We know that we are loved and known by our God and that Jesus Christ knows exactly what we feel and go through and that brings peace and happiness.
 We always want to teach our kids to have that foundation too so that when challenges arise (and they will) that they know where to turn for peace.